 (With Polarizer: When the angle is optimal, the difference is stunning!)

 A circular polarizer can work wonders for anyone who has to shoot either portraits or general event coverage outdoors, and especially in “bad” sunlight.
-It eliminates the shine from sunlit hair, and even from skin itself!
+It eliminates the shine from sweaty skin, and even from shiny hair, too!

-Even when the sun’s angle isn’t a perfect 90 degrees, the effect is still going to make your images pop a little bit more, especially when greenery is present.
+Even when the sun’s angle isn’t a perfect 90 degrees, the effect is still going to make your images pop a bit more.
+Similarly, even if there is no blue sky in your scene; if there is greenery or water, you’ll see a huge difference.

-As an added bonus, cutting down ~1.5 stops of light might sometimes be the difference between blowing out your scene at f/1.4 or f/2.8 in broad daylight, and preserving its highlights nicely.
+As one final added bonus, cutting down ~1.5 stops of light might sometimes be the difference between blowing out your scene at f/1.4 or f/2.8 in broad daylight, and preserving its highlights nicely.

 Nikon D700, Nikon 24mm, Sigma EX Circular Polarizer